 To obtain a Minor in Political Science, students must complete the general requirements for the degree, and at least 24 credit hours (eight courses) in Political Science, as follows:

 - 2800 Introduction to Canadian Politics and Government

 - At least one other 2000-level Political Science course

 - At least one Political Science course at the 4000-level

 - At least three other Political Science courses at the 3000-level or above

 - One other Political Science course

-Although not required, we recommend that Minor candidates complete 2010 Research and Writing in Political Science before the end of their second year, and that they complete 3010 Empirical Methods in Political Science.
+Although not required, we recommend that Minor candidates complete 1001 Critical Reading and Writing: Politics and Governance before the end of their second year, and that they complete 3010 Empirical Methods in Political Science.